A.J. Pollock Player Props: Mariners vs. Cardinals

 A.J.
 Pollock At The Plate

-- Pollock is batting .111 with two home runs and three walks.
+- Pollock has a double, two home runs and three walks while batting .129.

-- Pollock has gotten at least one hit twice this year in 10 games, including one multi-hit game.
+- Pollock has picked up a hit in three games this year (27.3%), including one multi-hit game.

-- Pollock has driven in a run in two games this season, with multiple runs batted in once.
+- In three games this season (27.3%), Pollock has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.